Thinstation/thinstation/README.md

 * We could really use some help on the documentation.
 A lot has changed since 2.2, and I am afraid the documentation has not kept up.
 Please create a wiki account and help others with your knowledge.

-New:

-- FIRMWARE routine updated.
-You will need to be more specific about the folder and file you need.
-Update your machine profile.
-- GRUB2 EFI and CSM support.
-- Moved to kernel 5.10.28
-- Secure boot basic support.
-Working on getting it signed.
-- Enabled compositing by default.
-- Horizon 5.2 support.

-Fixes:

-- hwclock cron task fixed.
-- remade logo svg to render more accuretly.
-- fix background colors not being set correctly.

 **Note that several modules have been moved inside the kernel**

 ## Installation